mrluc/mex/README.md

 By default, `mex` will display 4 columns: `no_expansion`, `Macro.expand_once`, `Macro.expand`, and `Mex.expand_all`.

-You can specify how many columns you want (1-4) by passing an argument to `mex` before the block:
+You can display fewer columns (1-3) by passing an argument to `mex` before the block:

 ```elixir